Standards Expertise and Industry Leadership

 Clarion and ISO

 In 1995, work began in ISO to re-write the principle global standard pertaining to safety signs and colors, ISO 3864.
 At this same time the European Community was implementing compliance directives that various manufacturers needed to meet in order to sell products into the EC (e.g. The Machinery Directive).
 Driven by our customers' needs to fully comply with international requirements, Clarion worked closely with ANSI to set up a TAG to represent the United States on the ISO committee, ISO/TC 145, responsible for revising ISO 3864.
 Mr. Peckham was named TAG Chairman in 1996, a post he held until the end of 2017, when he became chair of the full ISO/TC 145 committee.
-Clarion is also a member of the U.S. TAG to ISO/PC 283, an ISO committee writing a new standard, ISO 45001 Occupational Health and Safety Management Systems, which will define global best practices for workplace safety.
+Clarion is also a member of the U.S. TAG to ISO/PC 283, an ISO committee that developed the standard, ISO 45001:2018, Occupational health and safety management systems – Requirements with guidance for use, which defines global best practices for workplace safety.